Subbotniks: Zionism and settlement in Ottoman Palestine

 Subbotnik communities were among early supporters of Zionism.
 During the First Aliyah at the end of the 19th century, thousands of Subbotniks settled in Ottoman Palestine to escape religious persecution due to their differences with the Russian Orthodox Church.
 Some Subbotniks had immigrated to Ottoman Palestine even prior to the First Aliyah.

 The Subbotniks faced hurdles when intermarrying into the wider Jewish population, as they were not considered Jews according to halakha.
 They were noted for often being more religiously observant than the mostly secular Jewish Zionist population in that period.
 They Hebraized their surnames to assimilate.
-Within a short period, the descendants of Subbotnik Jews who arrived in Ottoman Palestine in the late 19th century had completely blended and inter-married into the wider Jewish population of Israel.
+Within a short period, the descendants of Subbotnik Jews who arrived in Ottoman Palestine in the late 19th century had completely blended and inter-married into the wider Jewish population of Palestine.

 Soviet period

 Holocaust

 Subbotniks in Nazi-occupied areas of Ukraine were killed by SS Einsatzgruppen troops and local Ukrainian collaborators due to their Jewish self-identity.
 They were relatively recent migrants to Ukraine from areas of Voronezh and considered outsiders by the peasants, who noted their practice of some Jewish customs.
 During the Holocaust, Nazis killed thousands of Subbotniks.
 By contrast, they did not attack Crimean Karaites, accepting the state's records that they were ethnic Tatars (or Khazars).